Palo (religion): Bilongos

-In Cuba, it is widely believed that illness may have been caused by a malevolent spirit sent against the sick person by a palero or palera.
-Some Palo practitioners will identify muertos oscuros (dark dead) entities that have been sent against an afflicted person by enemies, regarding such entities as hiding in plants, materialised in clothes or furniture, concealed in the walls, or taking animal form.
+In Cuba, it is widely believed that illness may be caused by a malevolent spirit sent against the sick person by a palero or palera.
+Some Palo practitioners will identify the muertos oscuros ("dark dead"), entities that have been sent against an afflicted person by enemies, regarding such entities as hiding in plants, materialised in clothes or furniture, concealed in the walls, or taking animal form.
 If techniques like the limpieza or resguardos fail to deal with a client's problems, a Palo practitioner will often adopt more aggressive methods to assist the afflicted person.
-They will use divination to identify who it is that has cursed their client; they may then obtain traces of that individual's blood, sweat, or soil that they have walked over, so as to ritually manipulate them.
+They will use divination to identify who it is that has cursed their client; they may then obtain traces of that alleged perpetrator's blood, sweat, or soil that they have walked over, so as to ritually manipulate them.

-The Palo counter-attacks are termed bilongos.
-These will often be concoctions made of various soils and powders; ingredients will often include dried toads, lizards, insects, spiders, human hair, or fish bones.
+Palo counter-attacks are termed bilongos.
+Often housed inside a jar or bottle, these concoctions contain soils and powders, as well as dried toads, lizards, insects, spiders, human hair, or fish bones.
 For the bilongo to be effective, practitioners believe, it must be bound in blood to a particular nganga.
-These will sometimes then be placed inside a jar or bottle.
 Most bilongo will be buried close to the home of their victim, ideally in the latter's backyard or close to their front door.
 In Palo belief, the bilongo then draws the nfumbe spirit from out of the keeper's nganga to go and attack the intended victim.
 The spirit sent to attack may be called a muerto oscuro or enviación.
-This may be regarded not as the spirit of a dead individual but rather a spirit specifically created for the purpose, a sort of "animate or living automaton".
+This may be regarded not as the spirit of a dead individual but rather an entity specifically created for the purpose, a sort of "animate or living automaton".
 An attack of this nature is called a kindiambazo ("prenda hit") or a cazuelazo ("cauldron blow").
 This in turn may result in a series of strikes and counter-strikes by different paleros or paleras acting for different clients.
 In embracing aggressive counter-attacks against perceived malefactors, Palo differs from Santería.